pstereoluna/5100-financial-sentiment-project/FINAL_REPORT.md

 **Data Limitations:**
 - **Social-media ambiguity**: Social-media text is inherently ambiguous (sarcasm, missing context, abbreviations), making some cases difficult even for humans
-- **Class imbalance**: The dataset shows significant class imbalance (negative: 64.74%, positive: 20.15%, neutral: 15.11%), which affects model performance on minority classes
+- **Class imbalance**: The dataset shows significant class imbalance (neutral: ~65%, positive: ~20%, negative: ~15%), with neutral being the dominant class.
+This reflects real-world financial news where most updates are factual announcements rather than sentiment-bearing content.
 - **Label noise**: Some labels may be inconsistent due to the subjective nature of sentiment annotation
 - **Missing context**: Social-media posts lack conversation history or background information